Amber D. Miller: Research and career

 Miller has published nearly 200 articles and journal entries related to the field of early universe cosmology, as well as a number of articles on atmospheric science.
-Her PhD thesis work was the first to provide evidence that the geometry of the universe is flat.
+Her PhD thesis work provided some of the first observational evidence of the first peak in the power spectrum of the cosmic microwave background (CMB), from the MAT/TOCO experiment, suggesting that the geometry of the universe is flat.

-In 2002, she was appointed to the faculty of Columbia University and served as the first Dean of Science for the University's Faculty of Arts and Sciences from 2011–16.
+In 2002, she was appointed to the faculty of Columbia University and served as the first dean of science for the University's faculty of arts and sciences from 2011–16.

+Since September 2024, she has been the president of the Hewlett Foundation.

 Awards and honors

 Miller's awards include a National Science Foundation CAREER Award, an Alfred P. Sloan Fellowship and a Lenfest Distinguished Faculty Award.
 She was elected as a Fellow of the American Physical Society in 2014 "for important contributions to observations of the cosmic microwave background and development of innovative instrumentation for millimeter-wave cosmology."